Eaglehawk Neck Hall

 The Hall has a long history and has always been central to community life.
 It is now regularly used for a wide range of activities by various interest groups.

 It is available for hire for private functions – weddings, anniversaries, birthdays, conferences, dances, theatre, concerts, workshops, wakes, meetings, sports, games, kids things – pretty much anything!
-Fees from $10.00 per hour or $80 dollars per day.
+Fees from $25.00 for two hours minimum hire (and $10 for every extra hour) or $100 dollars per day.

 Contact Jill on 0404 967 120